AshIsbitt/DevOpsCheatSheets/vagrant.md

 Line 46 of the vagrantfile `config.vm.synced_folder "../data", "/vagrant_data"` lets you sync a file over from your host to the VM when its created.

-`vagrant up` will start the machine as provisioned
+`vagrant up` will start the machine as provisioned `vagrant ssh` will then let you SSH into the VM without worrying about setting up SSH keys.
+You can exit with `exit`
+`vagrant destroy` will delete the VM with all of it's files.

 ### Vagrant Provisioning
 The easiest way to provision a file is to add the following line: